ministryofjustice/cla_frontend/README.md

 ./run_local.sh
 ```

 After this you should be able to connect to localhost:8010.
-At that point update your cla_frontend base.py file BACKEND_BASE_URI to point to 8010 to get the two systems talking.
+Base.py looks for BACKEND_BASE_URI - so setup this environment variable pointing to http://127.0.0.1:8010 to get cla_frontend talkign to cla_backend.

 Each time you start a new terminal instance you will need to run the